Blog

 Ice Caves has largely been out of print since its publication and the available eBooks are of questionable quality.
 In order to create a reflowable ePub in compliance with current accessibility standards, we ran the MS Word manuscript (originally from Project Gutenberg) through the Easypress production process.

-Easypress’ test was to see how long it would take in hours an experienced Editor to manually create the DAISEY Consortium compliant ALT TXT for the graphical elements within the eBook.
+Easypress’ test was to see how long it would take for an experienced editor to manually create alt-text compliant with the standards set by the DAISY Consortium.

 The first challenge involved adding the alt-text, which is the text alternative programmatically added to non-text content (typically images) on the web and in digital products.
 Good alt-text must be brief, objective and specific.
 This is particularly difficult when dealing with a book such as Ice Caves, which is full of diagrams and complex images.

-Our test case Ice Caves contained 13 images (originally taken from sketches) and nine Tables original laid out in a grid format (like a spreadsheet).
+Our test case Ice Caves contained 13 images (originally taken from sketches) and nine tables, originally laid out in a grid format (like a spreadsheet).

-By styling the travel book in ATOMIK eStylist, we were able to quickly and easily identify where ALT TXT was missing or insufficient in the images and tables.
+By styling the travel book in Atomik eStylist, we were able to quickly and easily identify where alt-text was missing or insufficient in the images and tables.
 In this case, suggestions made by MS Word were inaccurate.
-For instance, the alt-text ‘necklace’ had been added to one diagram of a cave on p…., whilst another cave had been labelled ‘face’.
+For instance, the alt-text ‘necklace’ had been added to one diagram of a cave, whilst another cave had been labelled ‘face’.

-To meet the required accessibility guidelines Easypress noted how the eBook styling hierarchy had to be compliant and that page box ordering had to be structured in the correct order, to not confuse the reader with inappropriate text to speech ordering.
-For may current eBooks this massive issue with many commercially available eBooks Easypress assessed simply fail to meet the accessibility criteria.
+To meet the required accessibility guidelines, Easypress noted how the eBook styling hierarchy had to be compliant and that page box ordering had to be structured in the correct order.

-The requirement for significant additional time required to create ALT TXT editorial content and the technical complexities of a well styled and structured eBook will introduce considerable additional cost and delays for publishers, which is the last thing all publishers wish for at this time.
+The requirement for significant additional time to create alt-textand the technical complexities of a well-structured eBook will introduce considerable additional costs and delays for publishers, which is the last thing anybody wants.

 The Challenge

-Amazon has a claimed greater than 6 million**eBooks on sale today.
-With 500 million eBooks sold online in 2022.
-Amazon has a claimed 83% of the eBook reseller market (if you include KDP) has had an estimated 25 million eBooks uploaded since 2011.
+Amazon has claimed more than 6 million**eBooks on sale today, with 500 million eBooks sold online in 2022.
+What's more, Amazon has claimed 83% of the eBook reseller market (if you include KDP) and an estimated 25 million eBooks have been uploaded since 2011.

-Easypress believes that given the 1000’s of eBook sit sees it is hard to believe that ANY of Amazon’s eBooks are currently EAA compliant and hence from June 28th, 2025, will be in breach of the law in Europe to sell them.
+Given the thousands of eBooks we see at Easypress, it is hard to believe that any of Amazon’s eBooks are currently EAA compliant, and hence, from June 28th 2025, they could be in breach of European law.

-This poses the book industry a big question.
-How to make your eBooks Accessible and EAA Compliant, and quickly?
+This poses the book industry a big question: How will you make your eBooks accessible and EAA compliant – quickly?

 Try our print and digital publishing platform for free today.